rouzinho/2Dto1DField/README.md

-# Motor Control in Cedar
+# Field Transformation in Cedar

 This Cedar plugin transform a 2D field into a 1D field.
 If the size of the 2D field is 10x10, the produced 1D field will be 1x100.